-All Lake Agassiz Regional Library (LARL) branches and LINK sites will be closed on Monday, September 7 in observance of Labor Day.
-Regular hours of operation will resume Tuesday, September 8.
+All Lake Agassiz Regional Library (LARL) branches and LINK sites will be closed on Monday, February 15 in observation of Presidents Day, with regular hours of operation resuming Tuesday, February 16.

 LARL’s branch libraries are located in Ada, Bagley, Barnesville, Breckenridge, Climax, Crookston, Detroit Lakes, Fertile, Fosston, Hawley, Mahnomen, McIntosh and Moorhead.
 LARL’s LINK sites are found in Cormorant, Frazee, Gonvick, Halstad, Hendrum, Lake Park, Rothsay, Twin Valley and Ulen.

 Lake Agassiz Regional Library is a consolidated public library system comprised of 13 branch libraries and nine LINK sites serving the residents of seven counties in northwest Minnesota.
 More information is available at www.larl.org.

 We think your one true love could be waiting for you at the Detroit Lakes Public Library this month!
 The library is doing something a little different and getting into the dating business – seriously!
 Check out a wrapped book and go on a “Blind Date with a Book”!
 Rate your selection in turn in the form by 5:00 p.m. on Friday, February 12 for a chance to win.
 What’s the prize?
 A box of chocolates, of course!

 On Friday, January 8, the Fosston Public Library will close at 1:00 p.m. while electrical work is being completed.
 The library will be open from 10:00 a.m.-1:00 p.m., and will resume its regularly scheduled hours Saturday, January 9.

 LARL’s Digital Library is open 24/7 – click here to check out a downloadable eBook or eAudiobook!